bradleytaunt/btxx.org/pages/contribute.md

 [Add funds to my NearlyFreeSpeech.NET account](https://www.nearlyfreespeech.net/contribute/btxx.org)

-By funding the hosting provider directly, you help cover the costs of running and maintaining this website, including but not limited to:
+By funding the hosting provider directly, you help cover the costs of running and maintaining this website, along with all my other projects (including [1MB Club](https://1mb.club), [httpd.rocks](https://httpd.rocks), [caddy.ninja](https://caddy.ninja), etc.).

+These contributions help with funding:

-- bandwidth
+- bandwidth spikes
 - domain renewals
 - ongoing maintenance